 So what’s the secret to these little balls of vegan heaven?
 They’re made from mushroom mince!
 (Get the recipe for meatless ground beef and a few other serving ideas.)
-Instead of eggs, we use ground flax seeds, and add a handful of chopped almond flakes for a teensy bit of extra crunch inside.
+Instead of eggs, use ground flax seeds, and add a handful of chopped almond flakes for a teensy bit of extra crunch inside.
 In addition to using brown mushrooms, it’s the generous addition of heaps of fresh Italian parsley that create the flavor explosion that’s about to erupt in your mouth.

 Let’s get started!